Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 plt.savefig('bar-plot-hi-res.pdf', dpi=600)
 ```

-## Interactive plotting with Pandas-Bokeh (optional)
+## Interactive plotting with pandas-bokeh

-One of the cool things in Jupyter notebooks is that our plots need not be static.
+When using Jupyter Notebooks, we don't need to stick to static visualizations.
 We can easily create plots that are interactive, allowing us to view data values by mousing over them, or click to enable/disable plotting of some data.
-There are several ways we can do this, but we'll utilize the [Pandas-Bokeh plotting backend](https://github.com/PatrikHlobil/Pandas-Bokeh), which allows us to create interactive plots with little additional effort.
+There are several ways we can do this, but we'll utilize the [pandas-bokeh plotting backend](https://github.com/PatrikHlobil/Pandas-Bokeh) [^pandas_bokeh], which allows us to create interactive plots with little additional effort.

-To get started, we need to import Pandas-Bokeh and configure our notebook to use it for plotting out Pandas data.
+To get started, we need to import pandas-bokeh and make some configurations:

+1. We want to change the settings so that output will be displayed on this page rather than in a separate window
+2. we set pandas plotting backend to use pandas-bokeh rather than matplotlib for plotting

 ```python
 import pandas_bokeh